adam-lafontaine/CMS/blog/posts/[012][Web sockets].md

 ```

 Linux has similar functions and uses a different convention for their return types.
-There is also no need to initialize and cleanup the socket library.
+There is also no need to initialize or cleanup the socket library.

 ```cpp
 #include <unistd.h>